Blog

 Overview

-Testim's ML approach to AI testing is longitudinal.
+Testim's ML approach is longitudinal.
 The model does not apply a fixed strategy to element identification.
 It runs multiple identification approaches simultaneously during execution, observes which ones produce consistent results over time, and progressively weights the test toward the most reliable strategy.
 Tests become more stable with use rather than degrading with application changes.

 • Platform: Cloud SaaS with browser extension for authoring